 Introduces the student to the core functions of public health with an emphasis on community, epidemiology, public, and environmental health and current trends of population health.
-Exposes the student to the role of community health practice in maximizing the health status of all populations.
-This course also includes an overview of the organizational structure of federal, state, and local health-related agencies.
-Spring
+Exposes the student to the role of community health

 HSC 307.
-Advanced Functional Anatomy (formerly ESC 207, Advanced Functional Anatomy) 3 credits
+Advanced Functional Anatomy